When did you first taste Stollen?

-- Place the stollens on two baking sheets allowing plenty of space for them to expand.
+- Place the stollen on a baking allowing plenty of space for them to expand.
 Egg wash to avoid them drying out.
-Cover with a large plastic sheet or silicon and prove for 1.5 hours.
+Cover with a large plastic sheet or silicon sheet and prove for 1 to 1.5 hours.

 - As soon as the stollen are baked, prick all over the dough with a fork and with a pastry brush, brush all over with butter.
 Do this a second time.

 - Sprinkle with the cinnamon sugar whilst still warm not when cooled.

 - Before serving dust with icing sugar.
 Well wrapped, this will last a week in a cool place or freeze and use when required.